INCOMING UCLA STUDENTS:

 - Degree Expected Term:

 Short Statement of Interest: Why are you interested in pursuing the IDS major?
 Your answer will allow the committee to learn about your background and whether or not you are a good fit for the program (300 words)

 Relevant Experience: What experiences have you had related to international development?
-You may include extra-curricular activities, research experiences, study abroad, etc.
+You may include extra-curricular activities, research experiences, study abroad, etc. (Please list them)

 The application is only available in the Fall Quarter.

 Please feel free to contact our office at email@example.com if you have any inquires about this application.

 IMPORTANT: Before you start the Application, make sure to model your DARS for IDS and check that all preps for IDS are showing up in the correct fields.
 If they are not, please contact the IDS Advising Office